Pedro-Rogerio/project_artPortifolio/README.md

 ## ✒️ Authors

-* **Ar Shakir** - *UI Designer* - [@arshakirpk](https://www.instagram.com/arshakirpk/)
+* **Slider Revolution** - *Content Creator* - [@sliderrevolution](https://www.instagram.com/sliderrevolution/)
 * **Pedro Rogério** - *Front-end Developer* - [Pedro-Rogerio](https://github.com/Pedro-Rogerio)
 * **Pedro Cisdelli** - *Colaborador* - [sprmbng](https://github.com/sprmbng)

 ## 📄 License

-This project is under license (MIT) - see the [LICENSE.md](https://github.com/Pedro-Rogerio/projectBakery/blob/main/LICENSE.MD) file for details.
+This project is under license (MIT) - see the [LICENSE.md](https://github.com/Pedro-Rogerio/project_artPortifolio/blob/main/LICENSE.MD) file for details.

 ## 🎁 Expressions of Gratitude

-**To Ar Shakir**

-* I wanted to take a moment to express my gratitude for the amazing UI design example you shared on the internet.
-As a student of computer science from Brazil, I recently used your design as a basis for creating a web page to further develop my programming skills, and I couldn't have done it without your example.

-* Your attention to detail and eye for design are truly impressive, and I learned so much from working with your design.
-It was a pleasure to translate your beautiful image into a functional web page, and I am very proud of the result.

-* Once again, thank you for sharing your talents and expertise with the world.
-Your generosity and kindness are greatly appreciated, and I hope to continue learning from your examples in the future.
+**Slider Revolutionr**

+*I would like to express my sincerest gratitude for posting the graphic design portfolio image that served as a tremendous inspiration in creating a web page.
+Discovering this image on Slider Revolution was a delightful experience, as it showcased an extraordinary level of aesthetic quality, creativity, and originality.
+Analyzing it allowed me to extract countless ideas and concepts that undeniably enriched my artistic vision and added a unique touch to my work.

+*This indirect collaboration between our projects exemplifies the powerful creative connection that the internet and sharing platforms offer.
+Through the online community, we find inspiration and encouragement for our own creations, fostering mutual growth in our endeavors.

+*I want to emphasize the significance of Slider Revolution's role in disseminating relevant and high-quality content for the designer and developer community.
+Your dedication to sharing valuable resources is vital to the advancement of the industry and the constant evolution of our projects.

+*Once again, thank you for providing this enriching experience.
+I firmly believe that creativity thrives when we learn from each other, and in this regard, you have played a crucial part in my development as a graphic designer and web developer.

+*I hope this message of gratitude reaches the entire Slider Revolution team and conveys the immense appreciation I feel.
+I will continue to follow your work with admiration and am always available to contribute and share my own creative journey.

 **To Pedro Cisdelli**